astroumd/ASP_template1/README.md

 # ASP template1

-These files can be used to get you quickly started on overleaf.
+This project can be used to get you quickly started on overleaf with a paper submitted to ASP.

 ## Background